-THE "MECCANO MAGAZINE"
+THE 'MECCANO MAGAZINE'

-The "Meccano Magazine" is published specially for Meccano boys.
-Every month it describes and illustrates new Meccano models for Outfits of all sizes, and deals with suggestions from readers for new Meccano parts and for new methods of using the existing parts.
+The 'Meccano Magazine' is published specially for Meccano boys.
+Every month it describes and illustrates new Meccano models, and deals with suggestions from readers for new Meccano parts and for new methods of using the existing parts.